 It may be necessary to purchase some materials for uniformity of dress for performance purposes.
-Fort Bend ISD provides uniforms for high school music groups, which are mandatory for participation in performances.
+The District provides uniforms for high school music groups, which are mandatory for participation in performances.
 The individual student must provide uniform accessories as appropriate.
+No student will be denied the privilege of membership or participation in the program when the cost of the uniform becomes a financial barrier.
+Parents should contact the head director to discuss options in meeting financial obligations or if financial assistance is needed.
 Students are responsible for repair or replacement of any damaged or unreturned uniform parts.

 - Concert uniforms may require minor alterations such as adjusting the hem of the pants or dress.
 Ensure the hem simply is raised or lowered, and that no material is removed from the garment.
 Students will provide black dress socks, ties, cummerbunds, and undergarments; however, tuxedos and dresses are provided. - Marching Band uniforms will be stored at school and issued before each performance.
 These uniforms will be returned after each performance prior to leaving the school.
 Students are responsible for providing personal accessories to their uniform.
-These accessories may include gloves, marching shoes, undershirt, tshirt, etc. - Dance Team uniforms may be provided at some schools, while other schools may require student members to purchase their own uniforms or uniform accessories, as well as practice clothing. - Participation in theatrical productions may require a costume rental fee or fee to cover the costs of building a costume.
+These accessories may include gloves, marching shoes, undershirt, t-shirt, etc. - Dance Team uniforms may be provided at some schools, while other schools may require student members to purchase their own uniforms or uniform accessories, as well as practice clothing. - Participation in theatrical productions may require a costume rental fee or fee to cover the costs of building a costume.